Netflix/falcor/documentation/router.md

 titlesById[{integers}].name
 ~~~

-...will produce the following Path Set to be passed to the route handler:
+...will produce the following [Path Sets](http://netflix.github.io/falcor/documentation/paths.html#pathsets) to be passed to the route handler:

 ~~~
 ["titlesById", [234,223,555,111,112,113],"name"]